michaelleoniuk/meet/README.md

 **How serverless functions will be used in Meet App**

 Meet App will use serverless functions (AWS lambda) for the authorization server instead of using a traditional server.
-Serverless funktions will be used for fetching upcoming events from the Google Calendar API.
+Serverless functions will be used for fetching upcoming events from the Google Calendar API.

 **Architectural diagram**